zilishen/documentation/content/includes/nginx-plus/usage-tracking/install-nim.md

 docs:
 ---

-{{<note>}}Tracking your NGINX Plus instances with Instance Manager doesn't require an NGINX Management Suite license.{{</note>}}
+{{<note>}}You don't need to purchase a license for NGINX Management Suite to track your NGINX product usage.{{</note>}}

-In order to set up tracking and reporting for your NGINX products, you first need to install NGINX Instance Manager on a dedicated host.
+To set up tracking and reporting for your NGINX products, you first need to install NGINX Instance Manager on a dedicated host.
 You have two options for this: installing on a Virtual Machine or Bare Metal server, or deploying on a Kubernetes cluster.
-Below are instructions for both methods:
+Instructions for both methods are provided below:

 #### Virtual Machine or Bare Metal